OguzPastirmaci/misc/vmdk-import.md

 Because of that, the current initramfs that will be used on OCI does not have included the virtio drivers.

- Before following the below steps, here's a couple of other things to check.

 ## Checking virtio drivers

 1. Please check the kernel version.
 It should be **3.4** and above.